 - Making a rug is something that can be picked up and done while relaxing around a fire and chatting together—and then left for months while you are occupied with other projects, and then come back to again.

 - It is a good way of using up all those odd balls of wool left over from other projects.

 - A small rug, using just a couple of colours arranged in a pattern, is a great gift for either a child or an older person.

-- Larger rugs can be made to fit a single bed, a double bed or even a Queen-sized bed.
+- Larger rugs can be made to fit a single bed, a double bed or even a queen-sized bed.

 It's a good idea to decide whether to use pure wool or just what type of yarn you will use, especially if you plan to give it away when it is finished.
-Some of my children will not use anything but natural products for their children, so it's important to remember not to use man-made products on gifts for them, or all that work may be relegated to a charity shop.
+Some of my children will not use anything but natural products for their children, so it's important to remember not to use man-made products in gifts for them, or all that work may be relegated to a charity shop.